jeffwright13/BulletPrompt/README.md

 <a target="_blank" href="http://makeapullrequest.com" title="PRs Welcome"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg"></a>
 </p>

+## Maintained Version of Bullet

+This project is a fork of the original `bullet` project.
+The original project is no longer maintained.
+This fork is maintained by the community and is actively developed.
+The original project can be found [here](https://github.com/bchao1/bullet).

+### This repo is actively migrating documentation and configuration.
+We will be updating this as time goes on.

 ***
 > 🎨 Customize prompts in your Python CLI tool.
 Extensive support for formatting, colors, background colors, styling, and etc. Also supports emojis!
 ***